-Located in the North of Lebanon, the village of Hadath el Jebbeh stands at an altitude of 1,500m in an area of outstanding natural beauty overlooking the dramatic Qadisha Valley, a UNESCO World Heritage site.
+Located in North Lebanon, the village of Hadath el Jebbeh stands at an altitude of 1,500m in an area of outstanding natural beauty overlooking the dramatic Qadisha Valley, a UNESCO World Heritage site.
 From mountains and valleys to cultural and religious discoveries, Hadath el Jebbeh has it all.

 OUTDOOR ACTIVITIES IN AND AROUND THE MOUNTAINS

 New trails have been created around Hadath el Jebbeh offering an exceptional experience hiking or snowshoeing through the cedar forest.
 For high mountain enthusiasts the trail towards Mar Semaan is a must.
 Fom the Makmel mountain and at the peak of Mar Semaan you can visit the shrine of Mar Semaan and enjoy the panoramic view of the surrounding mountains.

 If the weather is clear you can see as far as Tripoli and the Palm Islands.
 The trail continues to the Church of God, (Kanisset el Rabb), locally known as “the highest church in the Near East,” which stands at an altitude of 2,350m.

 The beautiful Saint Daniel Church, dating back to the 12th century, stands at the center of Hadath el Jebbeh.
 The church was built on the ruins of an old monastery dedicated to the prophet Elijah, which, according to popular tradition, was built on the ruins of a pagan temple.
 Stroll around the old souk and admire traditional 18th century stone houses.
 Don’t miss the ancient sarcophagus said to belong to Queen Diya, the daughter of Naboukadnasar, King of Persia.